More Photos

 47 KM

-Having had a taste of the Benidorm charm, today you say farewell and ride away from the coast in search of the historic town of Javea.
-Your ride will take you along the coast to Albir, a beautiful town with broad tree lined avenues and an inviting blue flag beach.
-It is also home to the best preserved Roman ruins on the Costa Blanca with an open air museum showcasing the well preserved Roman baths.
-Take time to visit and enjoy a morning coffee before taking the tram to Benissa.
-Arriving in Benissa enjoy the far reaching views before hopping back on your bike to continue your ride between the mountains and sea.
-Winding your way inland towards the rural town of Xalo, with its many wineries and beautiful scenery, before descending to the coast to discover Javea with far reaching views along your way.
+Having had a taste of Benidorm, today you say farewell and ride away from the coast on your way to the historic town of Javea.
+You will ride along the coast to Albir, a beautiful town with broad tree-lined avenues and an inviting Blue Flag beach.
+It is also home to the best-preserved Roman ruins on the Costa Blanca, with an open-air museum displaying the well-preserved Roman baths.
+Take time to visit and enjoy a morning coffee before hopping on the tram with your bike to avoid an otherwise busy stretch of road, and head to Benissa.
+Arriving in Benissa enjoy the expansive views before jumping back on your bike to continue your ride between the mountains and sea.
+With far reaching views along your way, you'll wind your way inland towards the rural town of Xalo with its many wineries and beautiful scenery, before descending to the coast to discover Javea.
+This medieval town with its white-sand beach is one of the most beautiful towns on the Costa Blanca and is a complete contrast from the bright lights of Benidorm.
+Enclosed in the remains of walls built to keep out the pirates, take a stroll through the old town with its narrow, cobbled streets, pale Tosca sandstone porticoes and Gothic bay windows, and visit the church of San Bartolome.
+Later on, head to the promenade and sample the local fare in one of the many fantastic seafood restaurants that line the seafront.

 Accommodation